 Personal Fall Arrest Systems are one way to protect workers on construction sites where there are vertical drops of 6 or more feet.
 Systems must be set up so that a worker cannot fall more than 6 feet, nor come into contact with any lower level.
-You should be able to answer Yes to each of the following.
+If you have time, answer each of the yes/no questions below to get a good idea of the quality of your Personal Fall Arrest System.
+Hopefully, you'll be able to answer Yes to each question.

 - Is your Personal Fall Arrest System made up of an anchorage, connecting device, and a full- body harness?